Bryce-Black/MailManTime-VR/README.md

 - Wacky and also zany environment.

 Controls
-Move with left stick
+- Move with left stick
-rotate with right stick
+- Rotate with right stick
-Grab with squeeze/select
+- Grab with squeeze/select

 Contributing
 I welcome contributions to PaperJam-VR.
 If you have any ideas for new features or bug fixes, please open an issue or submit a pull request.